Selecting a safe and comfortable campground

 is the most important key to having a fun camping trip.

-Features of a Good Tent Camping Destination
+Features of Good Tent Camping Destinations

 Consider opportunities inside and just outside the park.
 A swimming area (pool or beach) is important in the hot summer months.
 Other desirable recreational opportunities include a nice fishing area, boat/canoe rentals, dirt or gravel trails for hiking and mountain biking, smooth surface trails for biking, large recreation fields, volleyball courts, horse shoe pits, playgrounds for children, nature centers, interpretative programs, children's activities, fishing piers, disc golf courses, zip lines, amusement parks, museums, concerts, festivals, sporting venues, charter fishing guides, golf courses, live theater, antique stores, shopping areas, and restaurants.

 In addition to the basic features discussed above, personal interests play an important role in determining the best camping destinations for each family.
 Some families look for campgrounds with flat terrain, paved roads, and smooth bike trails so they can ride their bikes around the park.
 Families with power boats want to find campgrounds that are located on large lakes where they can ski, swim, and fish.
 Other families look for small lakes and rivers where they can canoe or kayak.
 Golfing families prefer campgrounds located near good golf courses.
 Yet other families look for campgrounds located near good mountain bike, ATV, or equestrian trails.
 Eva especially likes campgrounds located near good fishing areas.
 And I prefer family-focused campgrounds that offer a variety of children’s activities, including a good place to swim, and attract families with small children that our grandson can play with.